 March 16 Library closed to public, due to coronavirus (COVID-19) public health requirements.
-Library remained open to staff as a workplace.
+For details of the lockdowns see the Covid 19 pandemic lockdown page.

 Watch this virtual 3D reconstruction to discover how the 1856 Melbourne Public Library has evolved into the contemporary State Library of Victoria, spanning an entire city block and bearing traces of more than 100 years of architectural influences.